How to Make DIY Chalk Paint (Updated Twice!)

 - Tighten the top on the jar and shake thoroughly to mix well.

 WARNING!
 ALWAYS USE OIL BASE PRIMER OR SHELLAC BEFORE PAINTING!
-You will experience pesky stain bleed through more often.
+Without it, you risk pesky stain bleed through more often.
 This is because latex behaves differently than the acrylic base that professional chalk paint manufacturers use.
 So, oil base or shellac primer coat is required for each project!
 I learned this the hard way and believe it a small price to pay for the large savings and the result is a robust makeover job.

 *Paint Brand Matters*

-The Sherwin Williams ‘test’ paint quarts I usually buy to make my DIY chalk paint have been unavailable for months.
+The Sherwin Williams ‘test’ paint quarts are perfect for making DIY chalk paint.
+During the pandemic they became unavailable – for more than a year!!
 So, I turned to ACE brand Royal quarts.
-It’s possible that the dark color (lots of added pigment) is the culprit but . . . the paint is runny and thin even after adding plaster of paris.
+It’s possible that the dark color (lots of added pigment) is the culprit but . . . the paint is runny and thin even after adding extra plaster of paris.
 Using, it felt latexy, kind of rubbery not chalky.
-Peeling and low adhesion is why straight up latex paint should not be used on furniture so I’m a little concerned about this batch.
+Peeling and low adhesion is why straight up latex paint is not recommended for furniture so I’m a little concerned about this batch.